gordon-cs/gordon-360-api/RemoteDesktopToVM.md

 1. Click on "New" in the Remmina menu panel and enter the following:
     * Name: `CS-RDSH-02`
     * Group: _leave blank_
-    * Protocol: _make sure this is set to_ `RDP - Remote Desktop Protocol`
+    * Protocol: `RDP - Remote Desktop Protocol`
     * Server: `cs-rdsh-02.gordon.edu`
     * User name: _use firstname.lastname form without @gordon.edu_
     * Password: _enter your Gordon password, or leave it blank, which would require you to enter this every time you connect_
     * Domain: `GORDON`
-    * Resolution: _select_ `Use Client Resolution`
+    * Resolution: `Use Client Resolution`
     * Color Depth: change to `True color (24 bpp)`
 2. Click on the "Advanced" tab and change the value of Quality to "Best (slowest)"
 3. Click "Save" at the bottom of the window.